Sunday, 28 June 2026

 scruffy, scrawny, big, small, box-blunt chopped

-or bellies so big they’ve dropped
+or hop-bellied - so big they’ve dropped

 while something that passes for an owner

-has looked at life and took him for a placeholder.
+looked at life and took him for a placeholder.

 No comments: